inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 - `WindWeatherFac` allows to use, during the weathering processes, only a percentage of the wind intensity (read or calculated by LTRANS)  which may be useful in case of high time resolution fields presenting peaks of elevated intensity.
 - `WindDriftFac`, `WindDriftDev` and `StokDriftFac` allow to customize the wind drift factor and deviation (in degrees) to the right hand side of the wind vector, as well as the Stokes Drift Factor.
 - `LinearVInterp` flag, when set to `.True.`, enables the linear interpolation of the hydrodynamic fields in the vertical direction, instead of using the TSPACK tension spine fitting.
+- `readStokDrift` flag: when `Wind` and `Stokes` are true, if `readStokDrif=.True.` then read in StokDrift from input binary file, otherwise if `readStokDrif=.False.` then use StokDriftFac and wind fields to compute Stokes Drift.
+ - For ROMS input binary files the Stokes Drift components must be names `ustokes` and `vstokes`.
+As it is already the case for the U and V components of the wind speed, for ROMs input file the variables `ustokes` and `vstokes` must be defined on the staggered C-Arakawa grid ar the place of the U and V nodes respectively.
+ - For MITgcm binary input files the prefix of the Stokes Drift files must be respectively `STKu` and `STKv`.
+Moreover, for MITgcm input files, as it is already the case for the U and V components of the wind speed, it is supposed that the Stokes drift contained in the files of prefix `STKu` and `STKv` are defined at the `rho` nodes and LTRANS-Zlev interpolates them on the C-Arakawa grid at the place of the U and V nodes respectively.

 ##### 6.4 Turbulence parameters